 The problem has affected morale throughout the team or department;

 The problem has risen to a level in which employees are leaving or may leave; or

 It is apparent that you will need to terminate one or both employees if the problem isn't resolved.

-Employers are responsible for conducting a thorough and prompt investigation into complaints of misconduct, discrimination, harassment, and violence in order to properly identify, address, and prevent recurrence of these problems.
-However, HR professionals often don’t have the bandwidth or resources they need to conduct time-sensitive investigations, yet a workplace investigation is a vital part of an employer’s defense against a possible claim against their company.
-When dealing with a potentially costly employee situation, it can be more effective to use a neutral third party to conduct the investigation.
+Employers are responsible for conducting a thorough and prompt investigation into complaints of misconduct, discrimination, harassment, and violence to properly identify, address, and prevent recurrence of these problems.
+However, HR professionals often don’t have the bandwidth or resources they need to conduct time-sensitive investigations, it is a vital part of an employer’s defense against a possible claim against their company.
+When dealing with a potentially costly employee situation, a workplace investigation can be more effective to use a neutral third party to conduct the investigation.

 - Expertise and experience of a professional investigator

 Increased objectivity due to lower familiarity with the individuals involved

 Improved perception by employees that the investigation is fair and independent

 Witnesses are more apt to disclose information to an outside party